DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 But this was demons graveyard.
 Foreign gods were sealed in a different place.
-Besides Kay could remember that ruins they left behind felt somewhat different.
+Besides Kai could remember that ruins they left behind felt somewhat different.

 "...Is this some special place made by demons?"

 Holding to his Drake Nail, he started moving forward.
-To assert where this place ends, Kay ignored crossroads for now.
+To assert where this place ends, Kai ignored crossroads for now.

 How much time passed?
 One hour?
 Two hour?
 He kept walking further ahead until his senses haven't become numb